Boris Thomashefsky: Personal life

 With his wife, actress Bessie Thomashefsky, he had three sons, as well a daughter who died when she was six years old.
 The third son, Theodore, changed his name to Ted Thomas and became a stage manager.
-One of Ted Thomas's sons is conductor Michael Tilson Thomas.
+Ted Thomas's son is conductor Michael Tilson Thomas.
 The first son, Harry, went on to direct the film The Yiddish King Lear (1935), under the auspices of the Federal Theatre Project, and later moved with his mother to Los Angeles.
 The second son, Mickey, had affairs with two women at the same time, which led to a dramatic murder-attempt/suicide in 1931, reminiscent of his aunt Emma Thomashefsky Finkel's notorious 1904 affair.
 Both Mickey and his Aunt Emma were left paralyzed by the attempted murders by jealous mates and both later died of complications related to their wounds; Emma, many years later, in 1929, and Mickey, five years after in 1936.
 Boris Thomashefsky carried on a long-term affair with Yiddish actress Regina Zuckerberg, an Austrian-born actress twenty years younger than Bessie.
 This caused Boris and Bessie to separate.
 Both went on to have successful but separate careers.
 However, Boris became a pauper in the 1930s.

 Death and legacy

 Thomashefsky is buried with his wife, who, although separated from him by 1911, never divorced him, in the Yiddish theater section of the Mount Hebron Cemetery, Flushing, Queens, New York.

 Both Thomashefskys did much to shape the world of modern theatre from the follies to Broadway and gave a start to many actors, composers and producers who went on to start and own theaters and movie studios.
 Even the Gershwin brothers had their start with the Thomashefkys.
 They were also prominent in addressing controversial social issues of the day and in teaching the Greenhorns how to be Americans.
 They not only founded theaters and production companies, but had publishing houses and many other successful business adventures.
 Boris Thomashefsky even founded and funded a Jewish Army which he sent to Israel and was named after him.
 The unit later became a unit in the British Army.

-In the third Marx Brothers movie, Monkey Business, Groucho Marx (in defending his right to hide in a gangster's moll's closet) exclaims, "That's what they said to Thomas Edison, mighty inventor, Thomas Lindbergh, mighty flyer, and Thomashefsky, 'mighty like a rose'!"
+In the Marx Brothers film, Monkey Business (1931), Groucho Marx (in defending his right to hide in a gangster's moll's closet) exclaims, "That's what they said to Thomas Edison, mighty inventor, Thomas Lindbergh, mighty flyer, and Thomashefsky, 'mighty lak a rose'!"
 Tribute was also paid in Mel Brooks' stage and film musicals based on his 1968 film The Producers, when Max Bialystock attributes his acumen as a Broadway producer to the tutelage of "the great Boris Thomashefsky" in the song "The King of Broadway".

 In 2011, Shuler Hensley portrayed Boris Thomashefsky in The Thomashefskys: Music and Memories of a Life in the Yiddish Theater, a concert stage show celebrating the Thomashefskys and the music of American Yiddish theatre hosted by their grandson the conductor Michael Tilson Thomas.
 The show aired on the PBS series Great Performances in 2012.